 Through the many links, content partners and services listed on the RISA website, parents can learn about and connect with each other.

 - Join our social networking groups.

 All content on the website has been verified by experts in relevant fields and reviewed regularly.
 Medical content is created and or reviewed by some of Australia’s and international pre-eminent experts in paediatric gastroenterology.
 Personal stories are created by volunteers and edited by other experienced parents.
 They are clearly marked as not providing medical advice.

 The quality assessment process ensures that each piece of website content is approved by an independent expert for accuracy and validity.

-Our forums and social networking groups are governed by our social media policy.
-Broadly this requires people to avoid mentioning specific medical professionals or providing specific medical advice and any transgressions promptly moderated by our moderation team.
+Our forums and social networking groups are governed by our Social Media Policy.
+Broadly this requires people to avoid mentioning specific medical professionals or providing specific medical advice and any transgressions are promptly moderated by our moderation team.